scottschroeder/neovim-config/README.md

 - luasnip https://github.com/L3MON4D3/LuaSnip

 ### Projectile
-- async background
-- multiple instances all writing
-- de-dup sources (or at least omit recent)
+- sort by recently used
-- show source names during selection
+- project names based on upstream?
-- all git repos source

 ### Quickfix
 - <M-q> doesnt work if in a vertical split (and the wrong window)